tap349/tap349.github.io/_posts/2018-04-26-react-native-genymotion.md

 ### reloading doesn't work

-there's a connection with packager but no requests are sent to development server for some reason.
+there is a connection with packager but no network requests are sent to development server for some reason.

-so requests are sent to development server only after running application with `react-native run-android` but are no longer sent after the first reload.
+network requests are sent to development server only after running application with `react-native run-android` but are no longer sent after the first reload.

 **solution**